We would like you to meet the women who wear Hedge.

 I love creating special memories.

-Hedge admires Tracey’s Joy.
+Hedge admires Tracey’s joy and fierce independence.

 Tracey is a mother, producer and activist.
 Her recent projects include The Legacy of Barack Obama